pozitron57/helix/README.md

 I use this repo for my personal site and change it according to my needs.
 Backup when updating from repo.

-This theme isn't suitable for hexo beginners.
+This theme isn't suitable for beginners.
 You should be able to at least edit javascript code in `theme/layout/*.ejs` files.

 No setup is available in
 `theme/_config.yml`.
 Instead, edit `theme/layout/*.ejs` files.
 It is a less convenient, but more flexible workflow.

-The theme isn't published to hexo themes as it doesn't follow theme unit test [guidelines](https://github.com/hexojs/hexo-theme-unit-test).
+The theme isn't published to Hexo themes as it doesn't follow theme unit test [guidelines](https://github.com/hexojs/hexo-theme-unit-test).

 # Features